PavlidisLab/rdp/docs/customization.md

 rdp.settings.ontology.reactome-stable-identifiers-file=file:reactome_stable_ids.txt
 ```

 Reactome Pathways are updated at the same frequency as ontology terms.
-The update is performed in two stage: first the
+The update is performed in two stages: first the
 pathways are updated and then definitions are retrieved from
 the [Reactome Content Service API](https://reactome.org/ContentService/#/).